eSentire/esentire.github.io/README.md

 webapp that shows how to build a simple password management system using symmetric key encryption algorithms that are safe from currently known quantum attacks.

-One of the interesting features of this project is the use of the Rust programming language to implement the algorithms that are then converted to the WebAssembly for higher performance encryption/decryption operations.
+One of the interesting features of this project is the use of the Rust programming language to implement the algorithms that are then converted to WebAssembly for higher performance, secure encryption/decryption operations in the browser.

 Another interesting feature is the ability to choose between different algorithms.